adewg/ICAR/README.md

 ============================

 Many events (by example) share similar fields such as an id or timestamp.
 From a maintenance point of view, it is convenient to extract them to a base type from which concrete events can be derived.
 In JSON Schema however, there is no convenient support for this.
 The closest way of doing it is to have an embedded type.
-This leads to having the nesting feel a bit akward if some of these common fields are related to others.
+This leads to having the nesting feel a bit awkward if some of these common fields are related to others.
 E.g., in a milking visit we would have the timestamp of the visit in the base type structure, while the duration is part of the concrete data type.
 As such, the working group decided to not use base types for this in the technical definition; however we do specify it 'on paper' so that we keep it consistent and predictable.
 We anticipate that if these base types become available, we can change the maintenance of the standard without impacting the message definitions themselves.